Salsburgh: Facilities

-Kirk O' Shott's (Shottskirk) Public/Primary School
+Kirk O' Shotts (Shottskirk) Public/Primary School

-Kirk O' Shott's is the name of the local school which opened initially in 1700 in a rented building in the southern edge of the old Shottskirk churchyard; however, it was decided that a new school would be built opposite the church on what is now Newmill Canthill Road.
+Kirk O' Shotts is the name of the local school which opened initially in 1700 in a rented building in the southern edge of the old Shottskirk churchyard; however, it was decided that a new school would be built opposite the church on what is now Newmill Canthill Road.
 It officially opened in 1799.

 Due to an increase in school roll the original school was deemed no longer viable.
-A new school was built to the east end of the village and was opened in August 1912 as Shottskirk Public School, which later reverted to its original roots as Kirk O' Shott's in 1958 as a junior / secondary school.
+A new school was built to the east end of the village and was opened in August 1912 as Shottskirk Public School, which later reverted to its original roots as Kirk O' Shotts in 1958 as a junior / secondary school.

 The school celebrated its centenary on 12 August 2012.
-Kirk O' Shott's remains a public school open to all denominations.
+Kirk O' Shotts remains a public school open to all denominations.

-Kirk O' Shott's (Shottskirk) Parish Church
+Kirk O' Shotts (Shottskirk) Parish Church

-Kirk O' Shott's Parish Church is the name of the local church which serves the parish of Salsburgh, Shotts and surrounding area.
-The church was formerly a Catholic place of worship under the name St. Catherines, taken from Catherine of Sienna.
+Kirk O' Shotts Parish Church is the name of the local church which serves the parish of Salsburgh, Shotts and surrounding area.
+The church was formerly a Catholic place of worship under the name St. Catherine's, taken from Catherine of Siena.
 About 550 years ago Bothwell and Shotts formed one parish which stretched from the Clyde to Linlithgowshire, and from the North to the South Calder.
 In this large area there were four places of worship, one of which was situated in the middle Bothwellmuir.

 St. Catherine's Chapel was built in 1450.
-It was dedicated to "the blessed Virgin and Catherine of Sienna".
+It was dedicated to "the blessed Virgin and Catherine of Siena".

-After the Reformation of 1560, Kirk o’Shotts, otherwise known as Shottskirk or the affectionately titled "M8 Church", became a Protestant place of worship.
+After the Reformation of 1560, Kirk O' Shotts, otherwise known as Shottskirk or the affectionately titled "M8 Church", became a Protestant place of worship.
 The old church of St Catherine's must have suffered many changes and required frequent changes since its foundation, but of these there is no account before 1640.
 In that year the Presbytery met at Shotts and ordered that the church be repaired and partly rebuilt, but it was more than eight years before the work was completed.
 The site of the old church is marked by the headstone erected to Samuel Meuros, who was session clerk and school master from 1794 to 1837.
 He was also Precentor, and it was his wish to be buried where his old desk had stood; thus he lies still at his post.
 On the back of the stone is the following inscription:

 "Here stood the Precentor’s desk in the Kirk of Bertram Shotts which was rebuilt and extended in 1642".

 This stone and the burial ground of the Inglises of Murdoston, which was inside the old church, give a clear idea of the site.